oti/easing-sass-function/README.md

 ## Overview

-cubic-bezier collection by data-map and sass-function.
+cubic-bezier collection with data-map and sass-function.

 ```Sass
 $ease-map: (